Brayer

 A brayer is a hand-tool used historically in printing and printmaking to break up and "rub out" (spread) ink, before it was "beaten" using inking balls or composition rollers.
+A brayer consists of a short wooden cylinder with a handle fitted to one end; the other, flat end is used to rub the ink.

+History

 The word is derived from the verb to "bray", meaning "to break, pound, or grind small, as in a mortar".
-A brayer consists of a short wooden cylinder with a handle fitted to one end; the other, flat end is used to rub the ink.

 In the late nineteenth century the term was applied in the United States to a small hand-roller, "used for spreading ink on the inking table, and for applying it to the distributing plates or rollers connected with presses".
 Such small rollers were sold as "brayers" from at least 1912 and later in the century the term was applied in the U.S. to hand-rollers of all sorts and sizes.
 It retains its original meaning in Europe.